SY-CODING1/SYPT-SHOW/README.md

-# Introduction to the programme:
+# Introduction to the programme SYPT:
 This program will shorten the time for you to create project files the front end, and Python projects, as well as creating text files.